Azareal/Gosora/README.md

 Oh my, you caught me right at the start of this project.
 There's nothing to see here yet, asides from the absolute basics.
 You might want to look again later!

+The various little features which somehow got stuck in the net.
+Don't worry, I'll get to them!

 More moderation features.
+E.g. Move, Approval Queue (Posts made by users in certain usergroups will need to be approved by a moderator before they're publically visible), etc.

 Add a simple anti-spam measure.
+I have quite a few ideas in mind, but it'll take a while to implement the more advanced ones, so I'd like to put off some of those to a later date and focus on the basics.
+E.g. CAPTCHAs, hidden fields, etc.

 Add an alert system.